Wiesensteig witch trial: The trial

-In the mid-16th century, Wiesensteig suffered from religious turmoil, war, severe hail storms and epidemics.
+In the mid-16th century, Wiesensteig suffered from religious turmoil, war, severe hailstorms and epidemics.
 The ruler of the city, Count Ulrich von Helfenstein, started to blame the misfortunes of the city on witches.

-On August 3, 1562, a severe hailstorm hit the city and the damages were extensive.
+On 3 August 1562, a severe hailstorm hit the city, causing extensive damage.
 Within a couple of days, Helfenstein had several women arrested and accused of witchcraft, an action which appears to have been met with approval.
 Six of the arrested women were executed as witches.
 They were made to confess to sorcery through torture.
 A number of these claimed to have seen citizens of Esslingen at their Sabbath.
 Three people were arrested in Esslingen, but later released.

 Helfenstein was appalled at the lenience in Esslingen.
-He executed another forty-one women from Wiesensteig.
-On December 2, 1562, he approved the additional execution of 20 more.
-This amounted to the total reported in a sensational pamphlet of 1563, which described as: the true and terrible acts and deeds of the sixty-three witches and sorceresses who were burned at Wiesensteig.
+He executed another 41 women from Wiesensteig.
+On 2 December 1562 he approved the additional execution of 20 more.
+This amounted to the total reported in a sensational pamphlet of 1563, which reported "the true and terrible acts and deeds of the sixty-three witches and sorceresses who were burned at Wiesensteig".